 About the Board of Directors:

-The DRC Board of Trustees consists of up to fifteen members of the local community.
-We strive to be thoughtful, useful, and effective advisors, advocates, and supporters of financial sustainability for the DRC.
+The DRC Board of Directors is comprised of up to 15 community volunteers who are strong advocates for conflict resolution, civility, and promoting respect and peace in the communities the DRC serves.
 The DRC Board believes that youth are a much-needed resource in our community and that we need the perspective of youth as part of the Board.
-We value inclusiveness, consensus, participation, responsiveness, transparency, accountability, efficiency, and we seek to follow the rule of law.
+We value inclusiveness, consensus, participation, responsiveness, transparency, accountability and efficiency,.

 Youth Representative Role & Responsibilities: